Wild Earth Year-Round and Summer Camp

-- Have you performed the required daily health screening with your child and is your child’s temperature normal (< 100 degrees)?
-We will have a thermometer onsite to verify your child’s temperature.
+- Have you performed the required daily health screening and is the participant’s temperature normal (< 100 degrees)?
+We will have a thermometer onsite to verify temperature.

-- In the last few days, has your child been exposed to someone who’s tested positive for COVID?
+- In the last few days, has the participant been exposed to someone who has tested positive for COVID?

-- How’s your child feeling today?
+- How’s your participant feeling today?
 Do they have any symptoms we should know about?

-- Our staff will sign your child in and out to minimize handling any communal items.
+- Our staff will sign participants in and out to minimize handling any communal items.

 - CDC and state guidelines have approved no masks outdoors, regardless of vaccination status.
-We will follow these guidelines, except when we are within 3-ft of each other for a sustained amount of time.
+We will follow these guidelines.

-- We ask that all staff & participants continue to bring masks to the program because there will be activities that will require us to be in closer proximity.
-During these activities all staff & participants will be required to wear masks.
+- Staff & participants may optionally continue to bring masks to the program because there will be activities that will require us to be in closer proximity.
+During these activities masks will be optional.

-- Masks should be an N95 or KN95 type mask.
-Gaiters and bandanas are not allowed without an approved mask underneath, as they are proven to be less effective against virus transmission.
-Wild Earth will provide disposable KN95 or N95 masks to any participants who arrive without a mask.
+- Wild Earth will provide disposable KN95 or N95 masks to any participants who request a mask.
 (Please see CDC guidelines for types of acceptable masks.)

 Handwashing & Hygiene